-In this buzzed-about memoir (recommended by Barrack Obama), a woman recounts her experience of being raised in a survivalist family in Idaho and diverting from her upbringing in order to seek an education.
+In this buzzed-about memoir (recommended by Barack Obama), a woman recounts her experience of being raised in a survivalist family in Idaho and diverging from her upbringing in order to seek an education.

 Love in the Time of Cholera by Gabriel García Márquez

 You can't go wrong with Gabriel García Márquez's timeless classic about the trials and tribulations of love set in Colombia at the turn of the 20th century.
-(Psst... this audiobook is also available in Spanish.)
+This audiobook is also available in Spanish (view on Audible).

 Everything’s Trash, but It’s Okay by Phoebe Robinson